Leave A Legacy

 With a planned gift to the Gilroy Foundation, you can provide funding in perpetuity for the causes you are most passionate about.
 Your legacy gift can create a field-of-interest fund at the Foundation, and the Gilroy Foundation will ensure grants are made each year to the organizations doing the best work in that field.

 Creating a Family Legacy

-Through the GF, you can leave a philanthropic legacy for your children or grandchildren.
+Through the Gilroy Foundation, you can leave a philanthropic legacy for your children or grandchildren.
 By creating or adding to a donor-advised fund through your estate plan, your family’s charitable involvement can continue for many years to come.

 Remembering Your Favorite Charities

-With a gift to the GF, you can create a designated fund to benefit a specific nonprofit in perpetuity.
-The GF grants 5% of the value of the fund to the agency each year.
+With a gift to the Gilroy Foundation, you can create a designated fund to benefit a specific nonprofit in perpetuity.
+The Gilroy Foundation grants 5% of the value of the fund to the agency each year.